+Table 3 - IPSAS/RPG and ISS-Detail

+IDOAO 100 01-1 Main Diff erences All:

+IPSAS ISS Status Recognition / Measurement Presentation / Disclosures - Alignment Opportunities

+Revenue

-Table 3 - IPSAS/RPG and ISS-Detail IPSAS ISS Status Main Differences All and the state of the state Recognition / Measurement Presentation / Disclosures Alignment Opportunities Revenue IPSAS 47 (May 2023) 5.1-5.151; A3.1-A3.36 С The similarities and differences between the accounting under IPSAS 47 and GFS will depend on the facts and circumstances of the revenue transactions.
+IPSAS 47 (May 2023) 5.1-5.151; A3.1-A3.36 С The similarities and differences between the accounting under IPSAS 47 and GFS will depend on the facts and circumstances of the revenue transactions.
 Both IPSAS 47 and GFS require an entity to account for revenue on an accrual basis.
 However, IPSAS 47 uses accounting terminology whereas GFS uses economic terminology, which may lead to the same accounting outcome.
 IPSAS 47 distinguishes between revenue arising from transactions with or without a binding arrangement.
 GFS distinguishes revenue transactions by their characteristics, including whether it is a market transaction.
 IPSAS 47 considers the enforceability of the entity's individual rights and/or obligations in order to identify whether the revenue arises from a transaction with a binding arrangement.
 GFS considers different characteristics to identify the type of revenue, including whether it is a market transaction.
 Under IPSAS 47, an entity recognizes revenue when (or as) it satisfies any enforceable obligations associated with an inflow (or right to an inflow) of resources, as specified in the arrangement.
 Under GFS, the timing of revenue recognition is based on the type of revenue.
 IPSAS 47 includes disclosure requirements that are not present in GFS.
 C. Alignment opportunity to introduce more detailed guidance and to align this with the models in IPSAS 47 to revenue recognition.

-IPSAS 100 Status Main Differences All: ISS Recognition / Measurement Presentation / Disclosures Alignment Opportunities Transfer E xpenses ' IPSAS 48 (May 2023) 6.1-6.8; 6.84-6.95; 6.122- 6.124 E The similarities and differences between the accounting under IPSAS 48 and GFS will depend on the facts and circumstances of the transfer expense transactions.
+Table 3 - IPSAS/RPG and ISS-Detail IPSAS 100 100 ISS Status ISS Status C Status Main Diffe erences Alianamant Onnantunitia IPSAS 155 Status Recognition / Measurement Presentation / Disclosures Alignment Opportunities Transfer E ransfer Expenses IPSAS 48 (May 2023) 6.1-6.8; 6.84-6.95; 6.122- 6.124 E The similarities and differences between the accounting under IPSAS 48 and GFS will depend on the facts and circumstances of the transfer expense transactions.
 The definition of 'transfer expenses' in IPSAS 48 is drawn from the definition of 'transfers' in GFS but focuses on the perspective of the transfer provider.
 The accounting in IPSAS 48 is driven by the existence of a binding arrangement.
 In principle, the accounting in GFS is based on, among other considerations, the assessment of whether the transfer is compulsory or voluntary.
 Both frameworks may lead to the same accounting outcome in certain situations.
 IPSAS 48 distinguishes between transfer expenses arising from transactions with binding arrangements (including capital transfers) and transfer expenses from transactions without binding arrangements.
 GFS distinguishes grants as either current or capital grants, regardless of whether the grant arises from a binding arrangement, so different accounting outcomes could arise in certain situations.
 Under IPSAS 48, an entity recognizes a transfer expense when (or as) its enforceable right to have the transfer recipient satisfy their obligations is extinguished.
 Under GFS, the timing of expense recognition is based on the type of grant.
 E. Alignment not achieved related to classification and recognition.